-If you aren’t interested in eliminating meat from your family meals, I’ve got good news: you can stretch the meat you buy to make it go farther, make cheap cuts of meat taste premium, and sometimes skip meat altogether with no one noticing at all.
+If you aren’t interested in eliminating meat from your family meals, I’ve got good news: you can stretch the meat you buy to make it go farther and sometimes skip meat altogether with no one noticing at all.

 How to Make Meat Go Farther

 A quick and easy way to extend meat, so it goes farther, is by adding other ingredients to it.
 Try one of the following to bulk up ground beef or turkey:

 - Rolled oats — Use old-fashioned dry oats, since steel-cut will be too chewy.

 - Bread crumbs (fresh or dry) — Make your own by running bread or toast in your food processor.

 - Cracker crumbs — Saltines work best, in my opinion.
 Ritz adds too much sweetness, while Triscuits add a lot of salt.

 - Textured Vegetable Protein (TVP) – Soak a cup in hot broth or water for a few minutes, then drain and stir it into your recipe.